MarkoMlakar/openfeature-dynatrace/README.md

 This project demonstrates three different OpenFeature providers:

-1. **In-Memory Provider** - Feature flags stored in memory
+1. **Static In-Memory Provider** - Feature flags stored in memory
 2. **Static JSON Provider** - Feature flags loaded from a static JSON file
-3. **Flagd Provider** - Feature flags served from a flagd instance running in Docker
+3. **Flagd Provider** - Feature flags served from a flagd instance running in Docker which can be toggled with a button click

+   All the flag changes are being reported to Dynatrace with the use of OpenTelemetry.

 ## Project Structure